zSnout/zSnout.com/src/views/language/index.md

 ## Numbers

 Numbers are really annoying in most languages.
 For example, 100 in Spanish is "cien," but only if it's alone.
-If it's 101 then it's "cientos uno" and it's impossible to remember when you need to add "y" ("cientos y uno").
+If it's 101 then it's "ciento uno" and it's impossible to remember when you need to add "y" ("ciento y uno").
 English is worse in some ways.
 It has a clear pattern for 13-19 in the form of "thirteen, fourteen, ..., nineteen."
 But "fourteen" and "nineteen" use the words "four" and "nine" whereas "thirteen" uses "thir" instead of "three."
 It even has exceptions